mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/logic-and-language.md

   subject and predicate may be put together without any assertion or statement being made.
-* Abelard does not restrict inferences to syllogisms: he is interested in a mor general notion of logical consequence.
+* Abelard does not restrict inferences to syllogisms: he is interested in a more general notion of logical consequence.
 He does not use the Latin word ‘consequentia’ for this: in common with other authors he uses that word to mean ‘conditional proposition’— a sentence of the form ‘If p then q’.
 The word he uses is ‘consecutio’, which we can translate as ‘entailment’.
 The